 Louis-James Parker and myself have spent the last month or so working on an online wakeboard magazine, Wakepress.
 This has been a major project for us and we’re very excited about it.
 Louis takes the photos (have a look at his epic work at louisjparker.com.) and I do the graphics and editorial of the magazine.
 As soon as he approached me with the idea I immediately hopped on-board and got to work on the logo.
 A beautifully edited magazine featuring stunning wakeboarding shots, the concept sounded amazing and I couldn’t resist.
 The first issue is due to be out in the […]

 My time at Brighton University has come to an end *sigh*.
 Time to move out into the real world!
 In my last year of University I was ‘Head of Marketing’ for the ‘Brighton University Design Association’.
 As head of marketing it was my responsibility to promote, advertise, market and uphold the brand identity of BUDA.
-Take a look at the BUDA catalogue post to see an example of my work.
+Take a look at my work on the BUDA catalogue to find out more.